 Item Description

-TX • packets - transmit packets
+ТХ packets - transmit packets

-• errors - number of errors
+errors - number of errors

 dropped - dropped packets

 overruns - outgoing packets lost because of overload.

 carrier - wrong outgoing packets with errors resulting from the physical layer.

 collisions Number of collisions on physical layer.

 txqueuelen Length of buffer (queue) of the network interface.

 RX bytes Total number of received bytes.

 TX bytes Total number of transmitted bytes.

+Table 11.
+Description of Information in Natural Otatus

-Table 9: Description of Information in Network Status
+Table 11: Description of Information in Network Status

 You may view the status of the mobile network connection on the network status screen.
-If the connection to the mobile network is active, it will appear in the system information as an usb0 interface.